 The style guide specifies the primary and the secondary typeface, font sizes (large for headings, medium for subheaders, and lower for lengthy paragraphs), and font weights (light, bold, heavy).

 Furthermore, just like colors, brands choose their fonts based on typography theory.
 Based on that theory, fonts have a psychological influence.
-They may have an impact on your brand's identity and messaging.
+Your web design typography style guide may have an impact on your brand's identity and messaging.

 For example, brands like Facebook, Google, Netflix, and Spotify select Sans Serif fonts for one apparent reason: they convey modernity.
 If you consider the fact that all these companies are technology companies, then it does make sense for them to choose that type of font.